mauroalberti/gsf/README.md

 ```
 ## Docs

-There are a few Jupyter notebooks describing some of the features of the module in the docs/notebooks folder.b)
+There are a few Jupyter notebooks describing some of the features of the module in the docs/notebooks folder.